-The evolutionary plots in Fig 10 show that incremental displacement and strain reached their maximum at the end of the extensional phase and only slowly continued after extension and tilting was stopped most of the deformation occurred during the basal extension and rapidly decreased during the beginning of the post-extensional phase.
-This is also in contrast to ET2ETV, where maximum amounts of displacement and strain were achieved during the post-extensional downslope gliding (Fig. 8f).
+The evolutionary plots in Fig 9 show that most of the deformation occurred during the basal extension and rapidly decreased during the beginning of the post-extensional phase.
+This is also in contrast to ETv, where maximum amounts of displacement and strain were achieved during the post-extensional downslope gliding (Fig. 7f).

-Cross sections cut through the final experiment reveal that the structures of basin-margin extensional fault zones in the sand cover are characterized by synthetic rollovers and symmetric grabens (Fig. 11a and b).
-Strongest deformation occurred directly at the pinch out of the silicone layer.
-Aside from minor extensional thinning of the pre-kinematic layer, no deformation structures can be observed are visible close to the basal faults (Fig. 11c).
+275 Cross sections cut through the final experiment reveal that the structures of basin-margin extensional fault zones in the sand cover are characterized by synthetic rollovers and symmetric grabens (Fig. 10a and b).
+The strongest deformation occurred directly at the pinch out of the silicone layer.
+Aside from minor extensional thinning of the pre-kinematic layer, no deformation structures are visible close to the basal faults (Fig. 10c).
 This indicates that strain of the graben-edge extensional zone is insufficient to produce significant faulting.